MrPsycho5/personal-website/source/_posts/tinc-centralized-interconnection.md

 ## Introduction

 This time we are going to use Node C as our traffic aggregator.
-You should already be familar with basic tinc configuration, that I described previous article - [Configuring Tinc, an encrypted P2P VPN](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn).
+You should already be familar with basic tinc configuration, as I described in this previous article - [Configuring Tinc, an encrypted P2P VPN](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn).

 ## Topology cheatsheet